Ross-Gibson/funds/README.md

 - After adding a comment, it is possible to edit it, but nt to remove it.
 - Show the full comment on the Expense detail view rather than truncating
 - Refactor calls to the API to reduce code duplication
+- Resolve navigation back swipe gesture between the native stack and the JS stack